Meet the Staff

 Carina received her bachelor's degree in English and Latin American and Latino Studies with a minor in Spanish from DePaul University.
 She studied in Mérida, México, and, as a McNair Scholar, conducted graduate-level research in Buenos Aires, Argentina.
 She was the student representative of the Latin American and Latino Studies program, a McNair Scholar and a student employee of the Center for Latino Research where she interviewed writers like Helena María Viramontes and Junot Díaz.
 She received her master's in Hispanic literatures with a minor in Gender and Women’s Studies from the University of Illinois at Urbana-Champaign.
 During her graduate studies in the Department of Spanish, Italian and Portuguese at the University of Illinois at Urbana-Champaign, she taught a variety of courses, worked as a research assistant, conducted research in Buenos Aires, Argentina, afforded by the Tinker Field Research Grant, and studied in Salvador da Bahia, Brazil as a recipient of the Foreign Language Area Studies Fellowship.

 Juan Robles (He/Him/His) joined Purdue University as the Program Coordinator of the Latino Cultural Center (LCC) in July 2017.
 Juan's efforts have been instrumental in reenergizing the Latinx student population at Purdue University.
 His creative and trend-setting marketing strategies have contributed to the rebranding of the LCC in this new era.
 Each year, Robles' Purdue Day of Giving campaigns have surpassed the previous year's amount raised.
 His holistic approach to student success led to the creation of the Sana Sana self-care series which provides tools for students to destress and destigmatizes mental health issues in Latinx communities.
 Juan works closely with the director to assess and collect data for the programs and services provided to faculty, staff and students each year.
+In 2019, Juan Robles received the Purdue University Bravo Award for Innovation and Creativity.

 Before coming to the LCC, Juan was an outreach coordinator for the Center for Multicultural and Diversity Education at the University of Arkansas, where he worked closely with first-generation low-income and underrepresented students to support their academic success and promote diversity and inclusion.
 While at the University of Arkansas, Juan organized academic and social programs aimed at developing cultural competence and student development.